PI-CL/PICL/README.md

-# PICL: Learning to Incorporate Physical Information when Facing Coarse-Grained Data
+# PICL: Learning to Incorporate Physical Information When Only Coarse-Grained Data is Available

 ## Official Implementation